ibm-cloud-docs/codeengine/subscription-cron.md

 </tbody>
 </table>

+**Tips for using the **`sub cron`** commands**

+* By default, events are routed to the root URL of the destination application.
+You can send events to a different destination within the app by using the `--path` option.
+For example, if your subscription specifies `--path /event`, the event is sent to `https://<base application URL>/events`.
+* The size of data for Periodic timer (cron) events is limited to a maximum of 4096 bytes.
+Thus, if you use the `--data` option or the `--data-base64` option, you can send a maximum of 4096 bytes.
+For more information, see [Limits and quotas for Code Engine](/docs/codeengine?topic=codeengine-limits).
+* You can change the time zone by specifying the `--time-zone` option with the **`sub cron create`** or the **`sub cron update`** commands.
+For valid time zone values, see the [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){: external}.
+Note that if you create a subscription by using `kubectl` and do not specify a time zone, then the `UTC` time zone is assigned.

-To verify that your cron subscription was successfully created, run the `ibmcloud ce sub cron get --name mycronevent` command.
+2. To verify that your cron subscription was successfully created, run the `ibmcloud ce sub cron get --name mycronevent` command.

 **Example output**